mlin/sqlite_zstd_vfs/README.md

 Compressed page storage operates similarly to the [design of ZIPVFS](https://sqlite.org/zipvfs/doc/trunk/www/howitworks.wiki), the SQLite developers' proprietary extension.
 Because we're not as familiar with the internal "pager" module, we use a full-fledged SQLite database as the bottom-most layer.
 Where SQLite would write database page #P at offset P × page_size in the disk file, instead we `INSERT INTO outer_page_table(rowid,data) VALUES(P,compressed_inner_page)`, and later `SELECT data FROM outer_page_table WHERE rowid=P`. *You mustn't be afraid to dream a little bigger...*

-**USE AT YOUR OWN RISK:** we've not yet prioritized testing for all-hazards transaction safety (although we do believe the design is sound)
+**USE AT YOUR OWN RISK:** we've not yet prioritized testing for all-hazards transaction safety (although we do believe the design is sound).
+This project is *not* associated with the SQLite dev team.

 ## Quick start